Press TV: Allegations about Canada

 Another program interviewed Alfred Lambremont Webre, who was described as an "international lawyer" based in Vancouver.
 Webre stated Canadian Prime Minister Stephen Harper is an "out and out Zionist" who is engaging in the "same repressive policies within Canada that Israel follows within its own territories against the Palestinian people."
 Webre then described a conspiracy between Vancouver police and serial killer Robert Pickton "to commit ritual Satanic murders with high-ranking politicians."
 Finally, Webre claimed that Queen Elizabeth II abducted 10 Aboriginal children in 1964.
 Concluding his comments, Webre described Canada as "the ultimate Zionist state under the British Crown and under Israel."

 In response, Paul Heinbecker, a former Canadian ambassador to the United Nations and a distinguished fellow at the Centre for International Governance Innovation at the University of Waterloo, has stated that Press TV is highlighting Canada's First Nations in order to "negate" Canadian reports of human rights allegations against Iran.
 Heinbecker stated that "The human rights situations in the two countries are scarcely comparable ... but our own very real shortcomings on Aboriginal issues ... are fodder for the Iranian efforts."
 Iranian native Payam Akhavan, a professor of international law at McGill University, stated that "Canada's diplomatic posture has elevated its ranking in the regime's demonology charts."
 Ed Corrigan, an immigration lawyer and former councillor for London, Ontario, is a regular guest on Press TV.
 Corrigan, who has said that "There's very few people in Canada who have more expertise on Middle East politics than I do," argues that Press TV is demonstrating the "international opinion" of Canada's treatment of its native peoples, explaining that "We tend to forget about our conquest of North America ... but most countries in the world see it as a colonial exercise."

 Coverage of the Russian invasion of Ukraine

 Like the Kremlin, Press TV used Moscow's term "special operation" to describe the early days of the 2022 war in Ukraine.
-It also used headlines describing massacred civilians in Bucha as "fake attack" and "provocation" aimed at Russia.
+It also used headlines describing massacred civilians in Bucha as a "fake attack" and "provocation" aimed at Russia.